andygrunwald/Gerrie/docs/contributing/code.rst

 .. note::

-    To generate the code coverage you need the PHP Extension ``xDebug`` installed
+    To generate the code coverage you need the PHP Extension ``xDebug`` installed.

 To create mock objects we use the standard functionality of PHPUnit.